 Uses: quickly roasting vegetables or tofu to make tasty "fried" foods.

 What to look for in an air fryer:

 - Size - able to fit on your worktop.
 Large enough basket to fit enough food for your family.
 It is also really useful to be able to fit in small baking tray or oven-safe dishes.

 - Power - the higher the power, the quicker you can cook your food.

 - Ease of use - you want something that is intuitive and easy to use.
 I find manual controls easier than lots of different buttons for different foods.

 I used to have a Philips XL Air Fryer but I replaced it due to the basket being a bit small, the non-stick coating peeling off, and the food sometimes flying up and burning onto the heating element.
-(I see they have fixed the non-stick coating by bringing out a new version with a better looking basket...)
+(I see they have fixed the non-stick coating by bringing out a new version (paid link) with a better looking basket...)

 Here are the pros and cons of each machine.

 - Very efficient.
 Works very well to quickly and evenly heat food.
 It was quicker to cook things than the Instant Pot air fryer.

 - Easy to transfer the cooked food safely as the basket lifts out of the drawer with an outside handle.